-Mental incompetency of accused after crime commission; effect; capital punishment; stay of execution.
+Mental incompetency of accused after crime commission; effect; death penalty; stay of execution.

 District court has discretion to hold hearing voluntarily on mental competency of defendant to undergo sentence.
 State v.
 Saxon, 187 Neb.
 338, 190 N.W.2d 854 (1971).

 Insanity as a bar to the imposition of sentence presents a factual issue for the determination of the court.
 State v.
 Anderson, 186 Neb.
 435, 183 N.W.2d 766 (1971).